 The paper Two Way Communications; Political and Design Analysis of a Home Terminal, Sage Research Papers in Social Sciences, Series 90-011 Vol 2, 1974 discusses the political implications of the design features of a two way communications process and describes a first ever experiment in designing feedback responses for a two way public participation in a discussion on Television.

-Membership in editorial and academic committees in journals and conferences:
+Memebership in editorial and review boards in journals and conferences:

 Innovation Journalism, Publications Series